syncfusion-content/blazor-docs/blazor/gantt-chart/accessibility.md

 ## Keyboard navigation

-The Blazor Gantt component followed the [keyboard interaction](https://www.w3.org/WAI/ARIA/apg/patterns/) guideline, making it easy for people who use assistive technologies (AT) and those who completely rely on keyboard navigation.
-The following keyboard shortcuts are supported by the Blazor Gantt component.
+The Gantt component follows the [keyboard interaction](https://www.w3.org/WAI/ARIA/apg/patterns/) guideline, ensuring accessibility for users of assistive technologies (AT) and those who rely solely on keyboard navigation.
+The following keyboard shortcuts are supported by the Gantt component:

 <b>Focus Elements</b>